 For moveable property that essentially has no market-value.-(a) for moveable property where the subject-matter does not have market-value, as, for example, in the case of documents relating to title,

-For enforcement of the right to share in a joint family-(b) to enforce the right to legal share in any property on the ground that it is joint family property, for instance in case of Hindu Undivided Families,
+For enforcement of the right to share in a joint family-(b) to enforce the right to legal share in any property on the ground that it is joint family property, for instance in the case of Hindu Undivided Families,

 where declaratory decree and consequential relief is prayed –(c) to obtain a declaratory decree or order, where consequential relief is prayed from the court,

 For an injunction-(d) to obtain an injunction (be it temporary),

 For easements-(e) for a right to some benefit that arises out of the land,

 For accounts.-(f) for accounts according to the amount at which the relief sought is valued in the plaint or memorandum of appeal

 Non Judicial Stamp Papers:

 Non-Judicial Stamp Papers are used in matters which concern transactional arrangements between parties that are not judicial in nature, such as an agreement to sell, affidavits, lease agreement, amendment in the article of association, etc.

 For every type of transaction, a certain amount of stamp duty is fixed by the state.
-Different states levy different stamp duty for a different transaction.
+Different states levy different stamp duties for different transactions.
 Thus; Government sets the Stamp Duty for each article and collects the revenue from the stamp duty.